lsr0/ros_from_src/README.md

 # ros_from_src

+Following these instructions is recommended for Ubuntu 22.04: [ubuntu_2204/README.md](ubuntu_2204/README.md)

-Build ros from source without using a PPA (or even the debian ros packages):
+Otherwise to build ros entirely from source without using a PPA (or even the debian ros packages):

     git clone git@github.com:lucasw/ros_from_src.git
     mkdir build